 It is therefore vital for electricians to make sure they are using the correct digital multimeter for the job.
+This is especially true if you’re renting a multimeter from places like TRS-RenTelco.
 The digital multimeter should not have a rating less than the recorded voltage of the equipment that is being tested.

 It is also essential for the category rating to be correct.
 A category rating is the level of transient over-voltages that is able to be withstood by the digital multimeter, which is based mainly on the equipment’s location and how close it is to the source.
 The nearer outside, the higher the category rating will be required to be in most cases.